It's a depressing thought.

 is harrassing you to prove that Youth Is Wasted on the Dumb

 .
 You have too much homework and you've put it off too late.
-You have no time and no qualification to make money, so you can afford noithing.
-Most of your little money is spent to keep you in the hellhole which your high school is.
+You have no time and no qualifications to make money, so you can afford nothing.
+Most of your little money is spent to keep you in the hellhole that is your high school.

 So your parents burble, "These are the best years of your life!"